Temple mound, as shown in the Teran

 the next year, 21 more graves were excavated by other individuals.

-Other Caddo sites, such as Foster, contained mounds with numerous
+Other Caddo sites, such as the Foster site in Southwest Arkansas, contained mounds with numerous

 graves, and these locales were thought to be special cemeteries.